swr06/GLGame/README.md

 - Lighting ✓
 - Particles ✓
   - Particle Batcher ✓
-  - Texturing (W.I.P)
 - Physics
-- Helper functions (such as windowing functions etc..)
+- Helper functions (such as windowing functions etc..)  ✓

-This engine is still highly in development.
+This engine is still in development.

 # Features to come